EpiModel/EpiModel/README.md

   </tr>
 </table>

-Additional [contributors](https://github.com/statnet/EpiModel/graphs/contributors) to the EpiModel package include Emily Beylerian, Skye Bender-deMoll, and Kevin Weiss.
+Additional contributors to EpiModel are listed on the [contributors](https://github.com/statnet/EpiModel/graphs/contributors) page.

 ### Installation